Nonsmooth manifold decompositions: Introduction

 \section{Introduction}

 Classical Morse theory is an indispensable tool in the study of low dimensional manifolds.
 By looking at the fibers of a smooth function, a manifold may be described as a union of fairly simple pieces.
-Assembling those pieces into few homeomorphic handlebo\-dies yields well-known decompositions: Heegaard decompositions of 3-manifolds, trisections of 4-manifolds and multisections of higher dimensional manifolds.\\
+Assembling those pieces into few homeomorphic handlebo\-dies yields special decompositions: Heegaard splittings of 3-manifolds, trisections of 4-manifolds \cite{GK} and multisections of higher dimensional manifolds \cite{ACGK}.\\

 A Heegaard decomposition of a closed, connected and oriented 3-manifold $Y$ is obtained from a classical Morse function $f\colon Y\to B^1$.
 Gay and Kirby have shown that a trisection of a closed, connected and oriented 4-manifold $X$ may similarly be constructed from a suitable Morse 2-function $f\colon X\to B^{2}$ \cite{GK}.
 On the other hand, they described how the handle decomposition, corresponding to a classical Morse function on a 4-manifold, fits into a trisection.
 Though natural and illuminating, neither of the two perspectives is quite successful in explaining the triple symmetry of a trisected manifold.
 Continuous selections of smooth functions offer an alternative between the 2-dimensional and the classical 1-dimensional Morse functions.
 Instead of describing a manifold in a linear fashion -- from bottom up -- they allow its construction ``from inside out'' in several directions. \\